MagicTheGathering/mtg-sdk-java/README.md

 Note that API use is free and does not require authentication or registration, but some rate limits apply.
 Read the official API website for more information.

 Add the dependency to your project and you're good to go!
+If you are on Android make sure you call on a seperate thread than the main.

 Prerequisites
 -------